Semi-truck accidents lead to high-dollar injury and death claims. Here’s how to seek fair personal injury compensation for your losses.

 - Whether the driver was driving over the allotted legal number of hours

-- Whether the driver was under the influence of narcotics or medication
+- Whether the driver was taking medication

 - Whether the driver was drunk or high from alcohol or drugs

 You’ll find some of the information you need in the official police report.
 But don’t expect the truck driver, who will undoubtedly have a lawyer, to hand over any confidential or potentially incriminating evidence without a subpoena.